When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The Five Eyes, Nine Eyes, and Fourteen Eyes Alliances collect and store your online activity data such as your search history and the websites you visit.
 They also track your emails, phone calls, video calls, and private messages based on data extracted from your ISP, online tracking tools, and other third-party methods.

 However, let us not forget that the privacy of average citizens is also at risk here.
-Agencies in the past have been exposed for using unlawful methods of spying on their citizens.
+Agencies have been exposed in the past for using unlawful methods of spying on their citizens.
 For instance, Edward Snowden leaked classified documents and exposed the NSA for collecting bulk phone records of American citizens as part of its surveillance program.
-These actions were later found in violation of the Foreign Intelligence Surveillance Act and ruled unlawful.
+These actions were later found to violate the Foreign Intelligence Surveillance Act and ruled unlawful.

-Instead of collecting their own intelligence data illegally, FVEY countries ask other allied agencies to run surveillance programs externally and share the gathered data.
+Instead of illegally collecting their own intelligence data, FVEY countries ask other allied agencies to run surveillance programs externally and share the gathered data.
 This loophole allows countries to spy on their citizens without breaking local privacy laws.
-Such use of proxies extends to all the alliance members.
-This means that your privacy could be at risk if you live in any of the allied countries.
+Such use of proxies extends to all alliance members, which means that your privacy could be at risk if you live in any of the allied countries.

-What’s surprising is that the Five Eyes countries are also capable of tapping your phone lines.
+What’s surprising is that the Five Eyes countries can also tap your phone lines.
 Under the Patriot Act enacted after the 9/11 attacks in the US, tapping phones is legal.
 Over the last few years, several attempts have been made to restrict such access, but the surveillance still continues to this day.

 How to Protect Yourself from 5 Eyes, 9 Eyes, & 14 Eyes Alliances

-Even if you are protected by local privacy laws in your country, nobody can guarantee that the government is not using foreign agencies or proxies to spy on you.
+Even if local privacy laws in your country protect you, nobody can guarantee that the government is not using foreign agencies or proxies to spy on you.
 Nowadays, the Internet and social media are a big part of our lives, so online privacy is of prime importance.

-Fortunately, there are a number of safety precautions you can take to avoid the mass surveillance tactics of the 5 Eyes, 9 Eyes, and 14 Eyes Alliances.
-In this section, we will discuss each of these methods in detail.
+Fortunately, there are several safety precautions you can take to avoid the mass surveillance tactics of the 5 Eyes, 9 Eyes, and 14 Eyes Alliances.
+So, let's discuss each of these methods in detail.

 Using a VPN